 A memorial to Richard Pearse was unveiled on 31 March 1979 at Waitohi.

-Pearse’s achievements also appear in Peter Jackson’s 1995 mockumentary piece Forgotten Silver.
+- Pearse’s achievements also appeared in Peter Jackson’s 1995 mockumentary piece Forgotten Silver.

 Three plays have been written about Pearse: The first, Pearse, was written by John Leask and was first staged in June 1981 by the South Canterbury Drama League.
 A second, Jean and Richard: a Fantasy was written by Mervyn Thompson and produced by the Court Theatre.
 It was published in 1992.
 In Thompson’s play Jean Batten and Richard Pearse meet.
 A third production, Pearse, the Pain and the passion, was staged in Christchurch in 2003.
 It was written by Sherry Ede and produced by Penny Giddens.